leedgbr/audience-api/README_applicant.md

 * There is a user scenario that requires a list of post comments without the post details.
 * The source system is a trusted system that does not return anything crazy that we shouldn't be returning back to clients.
+* The source system filtering of posts by user behaves sensibly and as we would expect.

 ## Notes